nie-ine/e-editiones/ontology-modeling.markdown

 The “general Humanities ontologies” comprise the core concepts for scholarly editions, as well as the bulk of common entities modeled so far in agreement with the edition projects.
 The following is a description of five core vocabularies for scientific editing in Humanities (Figure 8 and 9).

 #### Text
-This ontology describes text as a human natural language expression serialized in writeable form.
+This ontology describes text as a human natural language expression serialized in writable form.
 It contains all kinds of text forms (e.g. written, typewritten, transcribed, and printed) and roles of persons processing text (e.g. editor, annotator, and citer).
 It serves as basis for all text-related ontologies: text-expression, text-structure, text-editing, and literature ontology

 #### Text expression
 The eponymous core concept bases (via the document-ontology) on FRBRoo, as text abstracted from its carrier (Figure 9).
 The ontology declares further related roles (e.g. author and commentator) and general expression types (e.g. draft and commentary).
 It provides the basis for the literature- and scholarly-editing-ontology.